 Only be able to walk around 26 months

-Impairments possible in attention span, ability to make judgments and could show impulsive behaviour.
+Impairments are possible in attention span, ability to make judgments and could show impulsive behaviour.

 Health Problems and Down Syndrome

 Sometimes, there can also be general health issues that can affect any part of the body in conjunction with Down Syndrome.
-In such situations we say that people with Down Syndrome are more susceptible to the following conditions;
+In such situations we say that people with this problem are more susceptible to the following conditions;

-At least half of people diagnosed with Down Syndrome also have a congenital heart defect
+At least half of people diagnosed with this disease also have a congenital heart defect

 Looking After a Child with Down Syndrome